 Although much hype surrounds this technology, some scholars are not so optimistic about such early commercialization.
 These critics say that this technology might take longer than originally thought to become an industry standard.
 Whether optimistic or pessimistic about the adoption of this technology, there is a consensus that connected car technology is the next big thing to happen in the auto industry.

 The specific features that make this technology unique are that the cars will be equipped with sophisticated sensors that would feed on the driver’s behavior and vehicle data to make smart decisions regarding driving and will make driving safe.
 This technology will meet customer demand for security, safety, and convenience factors by providing support to a host of new applications that will provide a unique perspective to driving

 Currently, there are four areas where extensive research has already been conducted to make the connected car a reality.
 These areas include the following

 - gamification software for improving a person’s driving skills,

 - safety features such as communication of crash data for medical assistance and

 - remote vehicle diagnostics based on aggregated data.

-Specifically, gamification software is the center of attention and may experts agree that this gamification technology could be the new standard in the auto industry by 2020.
-For instance, in a recent published by an automotive consultancy company “Secured by design”, the gamification software is described as the new industry standard that all automotive companies would include by 2020.
+Specifically, gamification software is the center of attention, and many experts agree that this gamification technology could be the new standard in the auto industry by 2020.
+For instance, in a recently published by an automotive consultancy company “Secured by design”, the gamification software is described as the new industry standard that all automotive companies would include by 2020.